Ammar7077/Bot_Selenium_PY/README.md

 # Bot_Selenium_PY

-This project for fun ;)
+This project for fun
-7mar project is a sample selenium code for login page in Instagram using python language.
+project is a simple selenium code for login page on Instagram using python language.

-I use selenium in Firefox and Chrome browsers.
+The selenium can open on Firefox and Chrome browsers.